 Why does my meat shine like a rainbow?

 It is simply a fluke of lighting that strikes the surface just the right way when the surface has been cut on a certain angle.
 Strictly refraction, not bacteria or an oil slick.

 Why is my meat green?

 Bad bacteria.
 Throw it out.

-There are dry white spots on my meat from the freezer
+Why are there are dry white spots on my meat from the freezer?

 That's freezer burn.
 It's like frostbite.
 The meat has probably been in the freezer too long and/or it was not wrapped tight.
 It is still safe, but the burned parts will probably be dry and bland.
 Trim it off and cook it, but don't serve it to Mom or the boss.